KugliLuca/unguard/docs/DEV-GUIDE.md

 ### 🔥 Cleanup

-Run `skaffold delete` with the chosen profile used to start unguard to clean up the deployed resources.
+Run `skaffold delete` with the chosen profile used to start unguard to clean up the deployed resources1.

 ```sh
 skaffold delete [-p <profile>]